CREATE ICEBERG TABLE (Snowflake as the Iceberg catalog)¶

 Note

-In a CTAS, the COPY GRANTS clause is valid only when combined with the OR REPLACE clause.
+In a CTAS, the COPY GRANTS parameter is valid only when combined with the OR REPLACE clause.
 COPY GRANTS copies privileges from the table being replaced with CREATE OR REPLACE (if it already exists), not from the source table(s) being queried in the SELECT statement.
 CTAS with COPY GRANTS lets you overwrite a table with a new set of data while keeping existing grants on that table.

 For more information about this variant syntax, see the usage notes.

-CREATE ICEBERG TABLE … LIKE
+CREATE ICEBERG TABLE … LIKE¶

 Creates a new table with the same column definitions as an existing table, but without copying data from the existing table.
 Column names, types, defaults, and constraints are copied to the new table: